One-loop off-shell amplitudes from classical equations of motion: Yang-Mills: gluon loop

 As in the bi-adjoint case, we take the loop momentum to be $\ell^{\mu}\boldsymbol{\equiv}k_{l}^{\mu}$, with $k_{P}^{\mu}=0$.
 If we explicitly remove tadpole contributions, given by the first line in \eqref{eq:recursion-YM-J}, the one-loop integrand can be cast as

 with

 The sum over $P=[QR]$ is analogous to the bi-adjoint case.
+In particular the factor of $1/2$ accounts for the equivalent contributions mentioned after equation \eqref{eq:excyc1234}.
 The sum over $P=[QRS]$ is simpler, related to quartic vertices in Yang-Mills: the deconcatenations of all cyclic permutations in $P$ are inequivalent and have to be included.

 Because of the color structure, as in the bi-adjoint construction, \eqref{eq:one-loop-offshell-integrand} reproduces each of the diagrams contributing to the one-loop off-shell integrand without repetitions.
 The only subtlety missed by \eqref{eq:one-loop-offshell-integrand} is the automorphism of the two-point integrand with $P=12$ and $P=21$, which has to be taken into account separately.
 It corresponds to the color-stripped one-loop bubble diagram with external moment $k_{2}^{\mu}=-k_{1}^{\mu}=k^{\mu}$.
 From \eqref{eq:recursion-YM-J} and \eqref{eq:YM-integrand-current}, we obtain